 - subsequently, whenever, always.

-Compare and Contrast (if you are planning to compare and contrast some facts on your essay to make it easier for bringing proper effect)
+Compare and Contrast (if you are planning to compare and contrast some facts in your essay to make it easier to bring proper effect)

 - likewise, otherwise, in contrast;